NTX-McGill/NeuroTechX-McGill-2019/src/dashboard/README.md

 * "socket.io": "^2.2.0"

 The server gets EEG data from the [OpenBCI_GUI](https://openbci.com/index.php/downloads) using its networking function.
-To use the OpenBCI's networking, open the GUI and, under networking set stream 1 to FFT with port 12345 and address ____.
-Set stream 2 to TimeSeries with port 12345 and address _____.
+To use the OpenBCI's networking, open the GUI and, under networking set stream 1 to FFT with port 12345 and address fft.
+Set stream 2 to TimeSeries with port 12345 and address /openbci.

 ### Training